 How to Crush Your Goals

 I also want to see my goals as much as possible.
 I created lock screen/home screen images with affirmations and my goals.
 When writing affirmations, write as if it has already happened.
 Instead of using "I will" or "I want", say "I have" or "I am".
 "I am" is a powerful statement.
 Whatever you put after it starts creation.
 Choose your words wisely and monitor your thoughts.
 Regulating your thoughts can be difficult.
 We're hit with so much negativity daily.
-Click the images to download them for FREE and customize them with your own goals, affirmations, or make a vision board.
+Click here to download them for FREE and customize them with your own goals, affirmations, or make a vision board.
 I've also linked a few books that are helping me regulate my thoughts. *As an Amazon Associate I earn from qualifying purchases.* Click the books to order.

 Focus more on action and less on outcome.
 We can’t control outcomes, but we can control our actions.
 By creating productive habits we increase our chances of success.
 Let's make this year one for the books!
 We've got this!